dmytkach/news-aggregator/docs/spec.md

 `filters = append(filters, &filter.DateStartFilter{StartDate: startDate})` - add a date filter.

 `result = newsFilter.Filter(result)` - use the general interface for filtering news and save for output.

-# Unresolved questions

-1. What is the best way to work with HTML, given the unnormalized data?